kyma-project/community/concepts/observability-configurable-logging/03-fluent-bit-operator1.md

 # Motivation
-Kyma is using and want to continue using Fluent Bit as a log collection solution.
+Kyma is using and wants to continue using Fluent Bit as a log collection solution.
 Fluent Bit is configured with one or more plain text files and does not support dynamic configuration.
 It poses the following problems:

 1. Static configuration must be provided upon Kyma installation and cannot be changed afterward.